 Berlin Residence Orchestra

-In 2006, the Berlin Residence Orchestra began staging classical music concerts in Charlottenburg’s Great Orangery.
-Chamber music ensembles formed within the orchestra play at events throughout Berlin.
+In 2006, the Berlin Residence Orchestra began conducting classical music concerts in Charlottenburg’s Great Orangery.
+Chamber music ensembles that formed within the orchestra play at events throughout Berlin.
 The staged atmosphere transports audiences beck in time to when kings listened to Baroque music.